Lesson 1: Alphabet Soup

 The Sweet Vinaigrette Bean Salad started as a simple duet.
 Somehow black bean's deep bass combined in melody with navy bean's light soprano.
 Gradually the other players arrived: red onion brought his biting percussion, sweet corn came with her sugary chimes, cherry tomato sang a snazzy solo, and fresh cilantro tried to blare his bold tune over it all.
 A dollop of plain greek yogurt added the perfect ending note.
 Encore.

-Sweet Vinaigrette Bean Salad
+Sweet Vinaigrette Bean Salad1 cup Black beans

 1 cup Navy beans